The Early Cricket Library

 An account of the major stages in the game’s development, from the medieval folk pastime to the Packer Circus.

-Quilt Winders and Pod Shavers – Hugh Barty-John (1979)
+Quilt Winders and Pod Shavers – Hugh Barty-King (1979)

 Great history of cricket equipment, good coverage of early cricket